Atxada/personal-website/posts/create-simple-node-editor.md

         painter.drawPath(path_outline.simplified())
 ```

-Finally, we draw the outline for our node using rounded rectangle to include the border radius.
+Finally, we draw the node border using a rounded rectangle to include the border radius.

 ### Placing the node to the scene
 After drawing the node, we can add it to the scene.
-For now we will treat it as a debug for preview purposes.
-Inside the <CodeText>NodeGraphicsScene</CodeText> I added new function called <CodeText>addItemDebug</CodeText> where I created the node and add it to the scene.
-For more details let's look at code snippet below.
+For now, we will treat it as a debug for preview purposes.
+Inside the <CodeText>NodeGraphicsScene</CodeText> I added a new function called <CodeText>addItemDebug</CodeText> where I created the node and added it to the scene.
+For more details let's look at the code snippet below.

 ```py
     def addItemDebug(self, position=QtCore.QPoint(0,0)):